warsaw-ml/IntroToML/README.md

 ├── data
 │   ├── archive <- raw dataset downloaded from kaggle
 │   └── face_age_dataset <- processed dataset generated after running `notebooks/02_data_generation.ipynb`
 │
+├── logs <- this folder will be generated when running training, contains model checkpoints and logs │   └── ...
+│
 ├── models
 │   └── best-checkpoint.ckpt <- default checkpoint used by the app